johannes/JSMysqlndBundle/README.markdown

 $ php composer.phar require "js/mysqlnd-bundle=dev-master"
 ```

-The second method is the standard  method for Symfony 2.0
 **Using the vendors script**

+This method is the standard method for Symfony 2.0
 Add the following lines in your `deps` file:

 ```